 Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home during the winter months.
 According to the Department of Energy, a regular family in the United States spends roughly $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy gets wasted.
 The secret to saving energy and money is to look into energy efficient improvements for your home.
 A Knox County geothermal home comfort system makes use of the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (an earth loop) buried in the ground to move that heat into a home during the winter.
 According to the professionals at WaterFurnace, most systems are easy to install in either new or retrofit situations.
 In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to dispense conditioned air through the Knox County home or business.
 Although the initial investment in a geothermal system may be more than the investment in a standard system, the long-term return on that investment pays off.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for a regular system.
 For most homes, the payments associated with installing the new system will be completely covered by the monthly savings from having an energy-efficient geothermal system.
-In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most efficient heating and cooling systems available.
+In fact, the Environmental Protection Agency (EPA) regards geothermal systems as one of the most efficient heating and cooling systems available.
 Installation of a geothermal system starts with a visit from your Knox County geothermal dealer.
-The dealer will measure your home, compute your heating and cooling needs and assess your property to decide the best location for your loop system.
-If your home doesn't have a preexisting duct system, your geothermal dealer can simply retrofit your home and supply one.
-Once installed, a geothermal system needs less maintenance than an original heating and cooling system and functions more efficiently, delivering an amazing five units of energy for every one unit of electrical energy used.
+The dealer will measure your home, compute your heating and cooling requirements and assess your property to decide the best location for your loop system.
+If your home doesn't have a preexisting duct system, your geothermal dealer can easily retrofit your home and supply one.
+Once installed, a geothermal system requires less maintenance than a conventional heating and cooling system and functions more efficiently, delivering an amazing five units of energy for every one unit of electrical energy used.
 That converts to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water costs.
 Another bonus -- geothermal systems use no fossil fuel and emit no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, improved indoor air quality and less noise as they reduce their carbon footprint.
-To find a geothermal system that suits your needs, contact Cosby Heating and Cooling today or talk to one of our experts at [[phone]].
+To find a geothermal system that meets your needs, contact Cosby Heating and Cooling today or talk to one of our experts at 740-393-4328.